Tyler-Hilbert/PromptSearch/README.md

 https://tyler-hilbert.github.io/PromptSearch

 ### Update
-This project was used as a test for upgrading webpage UI
+This project is no longer maintained.